sid-1998/booknotes/system-design/system-design-interview/chapter25/quickNotes.md

 - In disk, we use blocks to store the data, each block has a size of 4kb.
 - in S3 we store object as a whole so files smaller than 4KB are stored in one block.
 Files more than that are split into chunks
 - This cause space wastage as files smaller than a block size occupy the entire block, but thats how S3 choose to function
 - In traditional HDFS, data is written in a Write Ahead log (WAL) fashion, where if space is left in a block.
-A separate object cna be written there.
+A separate object can be written there.
 This optimizes space but adds complexity
 - In both the cases we need an internal DB to store the locations of the chunks of objects against the unique object ID, which will help us in retrieving the object in case of a GET call
+- keeping an internal db makes data service stateful.
+So we need to know which data service instance to route the GET req
+- we can use consistent hashing by hashing the server id and object name so that we route the get req to the data service node which actually have the locations of object name in its internal DB.

+#### How Auth works
+- authentication can be done based on session_id/JWT token
+- authorization needs to be done based on policy of bucjet on which operation is to be done
+- policy json is stored in metadata db acts as source of truth and auth service needs to fetch policy from db to check if req is valid or not
+- to reduce db hit we can cache bucket->policy mapping in redis